raehik/binrep/README.md

   * Sum types are encoded via a tag obtained from the constructor names.
     * It's the same approach as aeson, with a bit more flexibility: see below.

+Due to sum type handling (and so that classes can stay independent from their generic derivers), you must provide a deriver config.

 ### Generic sum type encoding
 Data types with multiple constructors are handled by first encoding a "tag field", the value of which then indicates which constructor to use.
 Here's the